SatoryKono/bioactivity_data_acquisition/docs/styleguide/05-testing-standards.md

 ### Golden Test Structure

-1. Store expected output in `tests/bioetl/golden/{test_name}.golden`
+1. Store expected output in `tests/golden/<area>/<version>/` (mirroring the `dataset/meta/qc/manifest` layout).
-1. Compare actual output with golden file
+1. Compare actual output with the committed golden files (byte-wise for datasets/QC, structural comparison for metadata).
-1. Update golden file only when intentional changes occur
+1. Update golden files only when intentional changes occur and document the reason.

 ### Valid Examples